Edmund Stoiber: Early life

 Stoiber was born in Oberaudorf in the district of Rosenheim in Bavaria.
 Prior to entering politics in 1974 and serving in the Bavarian Parliament, he was a lawyer and worked at the University of Regensburg.

 Education and profession

 Stoiber attended the Ignaz-Günther-Gymnasium in Rosenheim, where he received his Abitur (high school diploma) in 1961, although he had to repeat one year for failing Latin.
 His military service was with the 1st Gebirgsdivision (mountain infantry division) in Mittenwald and Bad Reichenhall and was cut short due to a knee injury.
-Stoiber then studied political science and (from the fall of 1962) law at the Ludwig-Maximilians-Universität München.
+Stoiber then studied political science and (from the fall of 1962) law at LMU Munich.
 In 1967, he passed the state law exam and then worked at the University of Regensburg in criminal law and Eastern European law.
 He received a doctorate in jurisprudence, and then in 1971 passed the second state examination with distinction.

 In 1971, Stoiber joined the Bavarian State Ministry of Development and Environment.